AshishDayal7/campus_connect/README.md

 Access the site locally at: http://127.0.0.1:8000

 <h3> Usage </h3>
-For Students
+For Students:
 Register and complete your profile.
 Browse available job opportunities.
 Apply to placements and track application status.

-For Recruiters
+For Recruiters:
 Register your company.
 Post job opportunities and manage applications.
 Schedule interviews and placement drives.

-For Admins
+For Admins:
 Manage user accounts and roles.
 Generate and review placement reports.
 Monitor platform activity.

-Contributing
+Contributing:
 Contributions are welcome!
 Please follow these steps:

 Fork the repository.